Stavros Lambrinidis: Special Representative for Human Ruman Rights

-Ambassadorship to the United States
+EU Ambassador to the United States

-On 4 March 2019, Lambrinidis assumed the post of EU Ambassador to the United States.
+On 4 March 2019, Lambrinidis assumed the post of EU ambassador to the United States.
 On the day of his ascension, the EU Delegation to the United States was raised in the U.S. Diplomatic Corps' Order of Precedence.
-The Trump Administration had previously lowered the delegation's protocol status to that of international organisations, a tier below the highest level - usually reserved for countries.
-As a result, Lambrinidis per protocol holds the rank equivalent of Ambassador Extraordinary and Plenipotentiary to the United States of America.
+The Trump administration had previously lowered the delegation's protocol status to that of international organisations, a tier below the highest level - usually reserved for countries.
+As a result, Lambrinidis per protocol held the rank equivalent of Ambassador Extraordinary and Plenipotentiary to the United States of America.
+His term as ambassador to the United States concluded on 31 December 2023, after having served during both the Trump and the Biden Administrations.